MitchellWeg/MitchellWeg.github.io/content/post/using-a-rest-api.md

 ```

 ### Separate API vs Monolithic
 Another way of implementing is to create a complete _monolithic_ application.
 This means that your frontend and logic are mostly interwoven.
-This has some advantages but also a number of drawbacks.
+This has some advantages, but also a number of drawbacks.

 An advantage of a monolithic application is the ease of setting it up and maintaining if the application is small.
-In a monolithic application is the logic and frontend mostly interwoven, which makes it easier to change the logic since you know where to look.
+In a monolithic application, the logic and frontend are mostly interwoven; this makes it easier to change the logic since you know where to look.

-This proofs disastrous for scalability.
+This proves disastrous for scalability.
 When only some components in your backend receive the bulk of the traffic, those cannot be scaled up individually.
 When your application needs upscaling, the whole application needs to be scaled up, which would mostly be redundant.

 When your API and frontend are completely separated, you're able to scale them up indivually if need be.

 Another advantage of a separate API is the ability to use the best tool for the job.
 Need something that is simple?
 Use Python's [Flask](https://flask.palletsprojects.com/en/2.2.x/).
 Need something more performant?
 Use Go's [mux](https://github.com/gorilla/mux) or Rust's [rocket](https://rocket.rs/).
 You are not bound by just one programming language.

-With a separate REST API the backend is not bound by the frontend, but it's the other way around.
+With a separate REST API, the backend is not bound by the frontend, but it's the other way around.
 The API does not decide what the UI will look like.
 This way, it's easier to change something in the frontend without breaking something.
 Since the API does not get to decide what the frontend looks like, it also can be used for multiple frontends.
 Meaning that if you want to have a website but also a mobile app, they both can use the same backend.